nod-ai/SHARK-TestSuite/e2eshark/README.md

  - requirements.txt : 'pip install -r requirements.txt' to install needed additional
                        packages not already in your venv or conda.
-If you have a venv or conda environment for building torch mlir or iree, you can install this on top of that
+If you have a venv or conda environment for building torch mlir or iree, you can install this on top of that.
+Also, peridically, run this step to keep packages current.
+                       Sometimes you may need to force installation: 'pip install --force -r requirements.txt'
  - run.py : Run 'python run.py --help' to learn about the script.
 This is the script to run a specific test, all tests in a framework, all frameworks as per choice of a user
  - Framework/operators: This has operator level tests.
 Example: pytorch/operators/conv2d